-These strategies are described below for authenticating a single AdWords account, such as the top-level manager account in your hierarchy.
+These strategies are described below for authenticating a single Google Ads account, such as the top-level manager account in your hierarchy.

-Adapting these strategies to authenticate for multiple AdWords accounts is described later in this document.
+Adapting these strategies to authenticate for multiple Google Ads accounts is described later in this document.

 In multithreaded apps, the credential should be shared between threads.
 Refreshing of the credential should be performed synchronously to avoid a race condition.

 The diagram shows a runtime with threads drawing from a pool of sessions (or users) to make requests to the Google Ads API.
 Note that each session should use the same credential object.
 On each API request, the thread obtains a session (or user).
 If the credential requires an access token refresh, it must be done synchronously--the credential object must be thread-safe so as to avoid a race condition.

 The client libraries make sharing a credential across threads straightforward.
 Each client library has a session (or user) object with a credential that it reuses throughout its lifetime.
 To share the credential across threads, simply construct each session using the same credential.
 In all client libraries, the credential is a thread-safe object that refreshes itself synchronously when its access token expires.

 For example, in the Java client library, you would create a

 Credential as a singleton and share it across all sessions.

 Multiprocess or distributed apps

 In multiprocess or distributed apps, a shared credential should be used.
 To ensure multiple processes or servers don't attempt to refresh the credential at the same time (resulting in excessive refresh requests), we advise proactively refreshing the credential in a central place and sharing it across processes/servers.